-If you’re considering a warehouse management system (WMS), but are not quite sure what a warehouse management system does or how it adds value to your business, this article is for you.
-We’re unpacking some of the most frequently asked questions about warehouse management systems as well as some information on Manhattan Associates warehouse management system to help you decide whether a WMS is
+If you’re considering a warehouse management system (WMS), but are not quite sure what a warehouse management system does or how it adds value to your business, this page is for you.

-A warehouse management system (WMS) is a software application which is specifically designed to optimise an organisation’s warehouse or distribution centre (DC) and its operations.
 The warehouse management system that you choose allows an organisation to manage the entire process - from the time stock enters your warehouse, until it’s shipped to your customers.

 A warehouse management system is used to plan, organise and optimise your warehouse operations.
 The aim of the system is to ensure that you can provide the right goods at the right time while optimising both efficiency and costs.